 - Focus groups: This involves gathering a small group of users to discuss a product or service, allowing researchers to gain insights into group dynamics and consensus.

-- Ethnography: This involves observing users in their natural environment better to understand their behaviors, motivations, and contexts.
+- Ethnography involves observing users’ natural environment better to understand their behaviors, motivations, and contexts.

-Quantitative research involves gathering data that can be measured and analysed numerically.
+Quantitative research involves gathering data that can be measured and analyzed numerically.
 Quantitative analysis helps you understand how many users are affected by a particular issue and how often it occurs.

 Quantitative research methods include:

 - Surveys involve asking many users to respond to questions, allowing researchers to gather statistical data.

 - A/B testing involves testing two or more design variations to determine which performs better based on predefined metrics.

 - Analytics: This consists of using web analytics tools to track user behavior on a website or app, allowing researchers to gain insights into how users interact with a product.